syeung14/self-dev/grammar/Grammar.md

   * Stolen on New Year's Day, my car was never found.
   * Damaged during the moe, our antique clock will not keep the correct time.

-  * when the modifiers are in the begining of a sentence:
+  * when the modifiers are `in the begining` of a sentence:
     * The subject of the sentence must come immediately after the comma.
     * This subject must connect with the action in the modiﬁer.
-  * in the middle or at the end
+  * `in the middle` or `at the end`
     * The Judge, annoyed by the attorney, called a recess.
     * Deirdre fell into a deep sleep listening to classical music.
   * Avoid misplaced modifier - modifiers are right before and after the words the phrase is describing.

+  * How to start a sentences: p432
+    - modifying phrase
       1: the subject of the sentence must come immediately after the comma.
       2: the subject must connnect with the action in the modifier.
+    - transitional expressions
+    - prepositional phrases
+    - A simple adverb
+    -

 [Detective writing]
 - the following: